 Step 2: Analyze your unit economics.
 Calculate your average check, gross margin, and typical visit frequency before designing rewards.
 Determine your target reward cost as a percentage of member sales.
 Most sustainable programs operate in the 4 to 8 percent range.

 Step 4: Design earn and redemption mechanics.
 Structure your program so the first reward is achievable within two to three visits or roughly $40 to $50 of spending.
-This creates early engagement and proves value quickly to repeat customers.
+This creates early engagement and proves value quickly.

 Step 6: Develop your communication strategy.
 Create a one-sentence value proposition for guests: "Earn reward points with every visit and get free food, entrées, and exclusive experiences."